evelyh/pick-the-ink/README.md

 - Admin model: (No other methods allowed to check, add, or modify the admin information.
 There is only one account.)
     - `/admin/login`
-        - POST, Body: {username, password}
+        - POST, Body: `{username, password}`
-            - To log in as an admin, with success returns `{token: 'loggedIn'}`, otherwise `{token: null}`
+            - To log in as an admin, with success return `{token: 'loggedIn'}`, otherwise `{token: null}`

 - User model:
     - `/api/users`
         - GET
-            - With success returns a list of all existign User objects
+            - With success return a list of all existign User objects
-        - POST, Body: {userName, password, email, firstName, lastName, birthDate}
+        - POST, Body: `{userName, password, email, firstName, lastName, birthDate}`
-            - With success returns newly created User object
+            - With success return newly created User object
     - `/api/users/:id`
         - GET
             - With success return corresponding User object with this id
         - PUT
             - With success return corresponding modified User object with this id
     - `/users/login`
-        - POST, Body: {username, password}
+        - POST, Body: `{username, password}`
         - GET
             - shouldn't be done through Postman
     - `/users/logout`